Murder of Carol Stuart: Investigation

 Boston Police detectives Robert Ahearn and Robert Tinlin immediately suspected Stuart because he seemed too calm when recounting the shootings.
 They were overruled by their superiors, who pursued Stuart's description of the assailant.
 The case was assigned to lead detective Peter O’Malley.

 During the manhunt, the city's police indiscriminately used controversial stop and frisk tactics on young black men, which heightened racial tensions.
 Suffolk County District Attorney Newman Flanagan called for reinstating the death penalty, which had been abolished in Massachusetts in 1984, a proposal that received some support in the state legislature.

-In late October, the Boston Police arrested Alan "Albie" Swanson and his girlfriend on a breaking and entering charge unrelated to the murders.
+In late October, the Boston Police arrested Alan "Albie" Swanson and his girlfriend Pamela Scott on a breaking and entering charge unrelated to the murders.
 Swanson became a suspect in the Stuart case after officers found newspaper clippings about the murder in his home and a black running suit soaking in his bathroom.
 Ultimately, the police concluded he had been too intoxicated to have committed the crime.

 In mid-November, the police arrested William "Willie" Bennett in Burlington on a motor vehicle violation.
 Their suspicions of Bennett's involvement in the murders increased after finding a bullet in his mother's home that matched the caliber of the gun used in the murders.
 Two days later, on November 13, Bennett was charged with the robbery of a video store several weeks earlier.

 Stuart, who was released from the hospital on December 5, identified Bennett as his attacker in a police lineup on December 28, 1989.